AkopovaAnna/PicsartJavascript/homework/rediscache/README.md

 # npm run dev

 **
-after that by usign this route , the data from updated chache will be loaded:
+after that by usign this route , the data from updated cache will be loaded:

 # Endpoint
 GET /api/repos/count